 Recently, the COVID-19 pandemic has exposed the faults in the healthcare systems all around the world.
 The pandemic has put healthcare professionals across the world in an unprecedented situation, having to make difficult or sometimes impossible decisions and work under extreme pressures.
 Such decisions may include how to allocate scant resources to equally needy patients, how to balance their own mental and physical healthcare needs with those of patients, how to provide care for severely ill patients with limited resources.
 This may cause some to experience mental health problems affecting their well-being.

-It is widely recognized that healthcare professionals are at risk of psychological distress, but little is known about the current mental health and barriers to treatment-seeking behavior.
+It is widely recognized that healthcare professionals are at risk of psychological distress, but little is known about the current mental health and barriers to treatment-seeking behaviour.
 Whitecoats, a mobile and cloud-based online digital platform for doctors has surveyed in an attempt to understand the mental health and well-being of healthcare professionals.

 Common sources/reasons for stress